 |

 Set Default Value | The values vary based on the selected conditional form.
-For example, to set a default value for the Product type field, the rules and corresponding SQL syntax relationships are as follows:
+For example, to set a default value for the Product type field, the rules and corresponding SQL syntax are as follows:

 | |

-Lock Filter Condition | After enabling, the conditional form cannot be switched on the preview page.
+Lock Filter Condition | If you enable this option, you cannot switch the conditional form on the preview page.
 Note This option appears only when Set Default Value is selected. |

-Tree Drop-down
+Tree drop-down

 Configuration item | Description | Example | |

-Select dataset | You can select all datasets in the space where the current dashboard is located.
-It is recommended to select the dataset that is the data source of the chart. |
+Select dataset | You can select any dataset in the workspace where the current dashboard is located.
+We recommend that you select the dataset that is the data source for the chart. |

 | |

-Tree structure design | Click Start configuration and configure the Query field and Display field for each level in the Tree structure design window.
+Tree structure design | Click Start configuration.
+In the Tree structure design dialog box, configure the Query field and Display field for each level in the query control.

 Note